SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 **First Example**

 - The following table shows content you can use for demonstration purposes.
 - You can copy the content of the entire table to the clipboard, go to your worksheet program and paste the content in the first worksheet, first cell, first column.
-Depending on your program, you may require to past the clipboard content into the worksheet without any formatting (or with a special pasting option) so that the content is properly inserted line by line.
+Depending on your program, you may require to pass the clipboard content into the worksheet without any formatting (or with a special pasting option) so that the content is properly inserted line by line.
 - Save the XLSX file and proceed with the IDE action execution as described above.
 - On the selection IDE action dialog, just provide the path to the file and leave the other values unchanged.
 Run the IDE action.